 Messrs.
 Daley and Shapiro believe that the Company's option grant activity is not guided by a formal methodology.
 Messrs.
 Daley and Shapiro believe that three factors should be considered in determining the size of option grants: (1) corporate performance, (2) the size and value of previous years' option grants, and (3) the extent to which optionees have retained shares issued upon the exercise of previously granted options.
 Based on these considerations, Messrs.
 Daley and Shapiro believe that the Committee's January 1997 option grants to executive officers were too large.
-In reaching this conclusion, they considered the approximately 40% increase in the Company's stock price between January 1996 and January 1997 resulted in a January 1997 option having a significantly higher value than the January 1996 option grant.
+In reaching this conclusion, they considered the performance issues discussed above under "Annual Bonus" and the fact that the approximately 40% increase in the Company's stock price between January 1996 and January 1997 resulted in a January 1997 option having a significantly higher value than the January 1996 option grant.